 Brian has completed 12 half marathons and six marathons or ultramarathons, and this is his first time pacing for CCRR.
 He enjoys running 10K races because that’s his sweet spot — always reaching a good speed with that distance.

-This is Mike’s first pacing duty.
+A runner for 40 years from Potterville, Michigan, this is Mike’s second year pacing for CCRR.
 He sees this as an opportunity to help others achieve a goal and their own personal greatness.
-He has completed two half marathons, and as of this writing I has completed two marathons.
 As a cancer survivor, he rediscovered running and now knows what the human body is really capable of doing.
 He runs for life.

 Kevin started running a half mile at a time to lose weight.
 Running helped him cure sleep apnea, lead a healthier lifestyle and serve as a good example for his daughters.
 He’ll never forget serving as a pacer at the Capital City River Run last year, and can’t wait to do it again.
-Now, as a 34-year-old resident in Williamston, Kevin has completed nine half marathons and one full marathon.
+Now, as a Williamston resident, Kevin has completed 11 half marathons and two full marathons.